-unemployment law that resulted in a substantial tax reduction for most experience-rated employers.
+despite a legislated freeze of tax rates.
+The tax freeze ended in 2004 with the 2005 rewrite of Idaho's unemployment law, resulting in a substantial tax reduction for most experience-rated employers.

 The trust fund balance was at a high point in 2000, preceding the three-year tax freeze and the revision of the law.
 This revision lowered the target for a healthy fund by requiring a balance equal to 80% of the average benefit cost in the highest three of the most recent 20 years.
-While the rewrite of the law significantly lowered employer contributions, the strength of the trust fund dramatically decreased to unsustainable levels in 2009.
+After the rewrite of the law significantly lowered employer contributions, the strength of the trust fund dramatically decreased to unsustainable levels in 2009.

-As a requirement from the bond markets to demonstrate the ability to repay, legislative action in 2010 rebuilt the level of solvency by adjusting the formula's solvency multiplier from 0.8 to 1.5 in annual increments of one-tenth at a time.
-The first multiplier increment increase from 0.8 to 0.9 took effect in 2012.
+As a requirement from the bond markets to demonstrate the ability to repay, legislative action in 2010 rebuilt the level of solvency by adjusting the formula's solvency multiplier from 0.8 to 1.5 in annual increments of 0.1 at a time.
+The first increase from 0.8 to 0.9 took effect in 2012.
 Increases continued until the multiplier reached 1.4 in 2017.
 In 2018, Idaho code fixed the multiplier at 1.3 where it has remained since.